evhub/coconut/DOCS.md

 - `33`, `3.3`, `34`, `3.4` (will work on any Python `>= 3.3`),
 - `35`, `3.5` (will work on any Python `>= 3.5`).

 As part of Coconut's cross-compatibility efforts, Coconut adds in new Python 3 built-ins and overwrites Python 2 built-ins to use the Python 3 versions where possible.
-If access to the Python 2 versions is desired, the old builtins can be retrieved by prefixing them with `py2_`.
+If access to the Python 2 versions is desired, the old built-ins can be retrieved by prefixing them with `py2_`.
 The old built-ins available are:
 - `py2_chr`
 - `py2_filter`
 - `py2_hex`